 How to Yard Sale Safely: Protecting Your Safety as a Buyer

-As a buyer (and also as a seller trying to protect your buyers) the main consideration in how to yard sale safely is personal safety.
+Besides knowing what cannot be sold at garage sales, buyers (and also as a seller trying to protect your buyers) should recognize the main consideration in how to yard sale safely is personal safety.

 Be Careful in an Uncertain Environment